Who is Ragnar Axelsson?

 Three decades of photos

-His photobook, The Last Days of the Arctic, is a collection of photographs that Rax has taken in the last three decades to detail effects of global warming.
+His photobook, The Last Days of the Arctic, is a collection of photographs that Rax has taken in the last three decades to detail the effects of global warming.
 The book that went into publication in 2010 is available in English, French and his native Icelandic languages.

 Threats to the ecosystem

 While this tug of war on who gets what in the Arctic region continues, the ice keeps melting even more rapidly.
 This change is threatening the ecosystem in that region.
 The locals who depend on the Arctic Circle for their survival are facing a probable economic downturn.
-The wildlife in the area such as polar bears is also facing likely extinction as human beings continue to plunder the earth.
+The wildlife in the area, such as polar bears, is also facing likely extinction as human beings continue to plunder the earth.

 Why does this work matter?

-In the 2018 version of the book, nothing much changes but rather, the journalist includes more photos of recent changes in the Arctic region.
+In the 2018 version of the book, nothing much changes, but rather, the journalist includes more photos of recent changes in the Arctic region.
 RAX’s book comes at a critical time when the Arctic region is not only faced with rapid climatic change but political turmoil as well.
 Many powerful states are trying to lay claim to the region that is rich in oil and other valuable resources.